Category: Troubleshooting

 • Get Into Windows Without Password

 Note: This works on computers with only one active user.
 If this is the case, you will need to boot from a USB stick to copy the cmd.exe file.
-The instructions are roughly the same except the method by which you get there.
+The instructions are roughly the same, except for the method by which you get there.
 You can boot from a live Linux environment or from a Windows installation drive.
 In the case of the latter, you can pull up a terminal by pressing Shift+F10 on the first screen.

 At the Windows Login screen, click the power symbol in the lower right corner.
 Hold shift and select “Restart.”
 Keep holding Shift through the reboot until the Windows boot screen says “Please wait.”